GAPP-Intelligence/Code-Test/README.md

 ## Frontend implementation
 Implement a small frontend application to consume the API you developed above.

-The frontend should be able to show a list of names of the books available in the database.
-Upon clicking the name of a book on the list, the user should be navigated to a more detailed view of the selected book, where they are presented with the ISBN and the author details.
-You should also implement two forms where the user is able to create/update authors and books (using the POST and PUT endpoints)
+The frontend should be able to show a list of names of the departments available in the database.
+Upon clicking the name of a department on the list, the user should be navigated to a more detailed view of the selected department, where they are presented with the teams and department in-charge.
+You should also implement forms where the user is able to create/update departments, teams, and users (using the POST and PUT endpoints)
 You are recommended to use **ReactJS** to create the frontend, but you are free to use a different JavaScript framework.

 ### Notes and recommendations